-High West is one of the peaks on Victoria Mountain on the western side of Hong Kong Island and it is one of the best spots to watch the sunset.
+High West is one of the peaks on Victoria Mountain on the western side of Hong Kong Island and it is one of the best spots to watch the Victoria Peak sunset!

-And at 494 meters, you can see the western regions of Hong Kong Island including Sai Ying Pun, and Kennedy Town.
+On the High West hike, you can see the western regions of Hong Kong Island, including Sai Ying Pun and Kennedy Town.
 Looking towards the south, you can see Pok Fu Lam, Cyberport, and Lamma Island in the South China Sea.
-And when you look towards the east, you can still catch a glimpse of Victoria Harbour and the Kowloon Peninsula, similar to what you would see on the Victoria Peak Hike.
+And at 494 meters, you can still catch a glimpse of Victoria Harbour and the Kowloon Peninsula when you look east, similar to what you would see on the Victoria Peak Hike.

-Most visitors don’t know about the High West hike in Hong Kong because it is not as well known as Victoria Peak Hike.
-But if you are already hiking the Peak Trail, you should definitely add another an hour and hike High West in Hong Kong.
+Most visitors don’t know about the High West hike in Hong Kong because it is not as famous as Victoria Peak Hike.
+But if you are already hiking the Peak Trail, you should definitely add another hour and hike High West in Hong Kong.

 Related Post – Spend more than a few days in Hong Kong?
 Visit Macau!

-What you need to know before visiting Hong Kong
+What you need to know before hiking High West Hong Kong

 Before you travel to Hong Kong, take a look at my solo travel guide to Hong Kong and get an overview of the city.
 And here are some additional travel tips: